Vegan Swedish Meatballs

-You can eat these as is with mashed potatoes, or you can do like I did and slap some potatoes and meatballs between a grinder roll and have a Swedish Meatball Sub!
+You can eat these as is with noodles, or with mashed potatoes, or you can do like I did and slap some potatoes and meatballs between a grinder roll and have a Swedish Meatball Sub!
 Either way, you're winning!

 This recipe makes plenty, so you'll have leftovers, and these heat up great, so it's perfect for lunch the next day, or a lazy dinner!